Where

 Please note:

-- No previous musical or electronics experience is required
+- No previous musical or electronics experience is required.
+All materials are provided!

 - Lunch is not provided (we will have snacks though!)